 For weeks I’ve studied potential pen names before I chose Melinda Colt, a name that is actually close to my own, Melinda Coliolu.
 It does sound better though, and it evokes action, danger, hopefully a little sexiness—all that I try to include in my books.
 Plus, it’s easier to pronounce. 😊

-During the past year I have worked relentlessly to write the first three novels in my new series, The Irish Garda Files.
+During the past year I have worked relentlessly to write the first three novels in my new series, The Irish Garda Squad.
 I have researched, hunted for information, knocked on doors, and even reached out to An Garda Síochána, Ireland’s police force, to assist me in my writing.
 With every sentence, I struggle to offer my readers the best product, the most authentic and heartfelt journey.
 Of all my hobbies, reading has been my favorite since I was four years old.
 Escaping into books and living along my favorite characters is such a fantastic experience it’s impossible to describe.
 I want to give that to my readers.
 If only one of you escapes in my stories and loves them so much you wish they never end, then my mission as a writer is complete.

 I spent the past few months preparing frantically to launch Dare Game, the first book in the series.
 My hands still shiver with anxiety as I check my sales and reviews.
 What if readers won’t like it?
 What if people won’t buy it?
 What if it will get buried among the millions of books on Amazon and no one will find it?